reuixiy/fonts/README.md

 - Output specifications
 - CSS generation parameters

-The project is built with **TypeScript** for enhanced type safety and developer experience.
+The project is built with **TypeScript** for type safety and uses modern npm libraries (`subset-font`, `fontkit`) for font processing.
 All source files use absolute imports with path mapping configured in `tsconfig.json`.

 ### Example Configuration